 While coming from Islamabad/Rawalpindi, enter on M2 motorway towards Lahore, move out of motorway from Balkasar Interchange and travel towards Talagang.
-After crossing Talagang drive on Khushab road (Katha road) up to Jaba mor (a road turning right towards Jaba, the first village of Soon Valley on that side).
+As of October 2020, the road condition from Balkasar to Talagang is bad with heavy traffic on the route.
+After crossing Talagang, drive on Khushab road (Katha road) up to Jaba mor (a road turning right towards Jaba, the first village of Soon Valley on that side).
 Naushera is 25km from Jaba village.
 Total distance from Islamabad to Naushahra is 240 km.
 At about 2 km from Jaba Mor towards Khushab, there is another road that is called Sultan Mehdi – Sodhi Road and this road also leads to Naushera.

 Lahore to Soon Valley:

 While coming from Lahore, enter on M2 motorway towards Islamabad and move out of Motorway from Kalar Kahar interchange, then travelling from Kalar Kahar to Padhrar and Pail villages that are the eastern most villages of Soon Valley, take a turn from Pail Chowk to Jaba Mor (a road turning right towards Jaba Mor).
 The road condition from Kalarkahar to Soon Valley is not so good.
 Total distance from Lahore to Naushahra is 309 km.
 At about 2 km before Jaba Mor you can turn left on Sultan Mehdi – Sodhi road.